NISSAN FS5R90A 5-SPEED (Borg-Warner T5)

 There are several "external spiral rings" that need to be removed and replaced.
 But these are not

 standard snap-rings that use needle-tip pliers, these are heavy rings with angled tips.
-While you may be able to work them off with snap-ring pliers (it broke my pair), getting them back on using them is very difficult (impossible on the 3rd/4th hub).
+While you may be able to work them off with snap-ring pliers (it broke my pair), getting them back on using them is very impossible on the 3rd/4th hub).
 The Stanley-Proto J250G lock ring plier is what you need, it has a special tip designed for this type of ring.
 You may never it after your T5 rebuild but it's a must for the rebuild.

 Things come off like magic